chinhonnang0000/asteroidgen/README.md

   Then the field will have 30 waves instead of infinite waves. or you can go above 30 waves then press save and quit.

-Work in progress, excluding bugfixes
+Work in progress, excluding bugfixes - removed from this list once completed.
+- side missions
-- phase weavers, surge smelters,
+- surge smelters, power nodes

 Proposed untouched (not started yet)
 - mass drivers that need power.
-- side missions
-- skilltree for erida (requires titanberyl or AEGA).
+- skilltree for erida
 - skilltree for Jason 2.0 - to cause the planet to be playable.  (lead => copper => titanium(silicon) => thorium )